Axhay/architect/notes.md

 Scenarios:

-1. Bank is writing new softare dependant on DB transcations for write consistency.
+1. Bank is writing new software dependant on DB transcations for write consistency.
   - App will do joins across multiple tables.
   - DB must automatically scale as the amount of data grows.
   - AWS service to run the database.